Emergency Dentistry

 The Importance of Prompt Attention

-Our experienced dentists can use the most advanced tools like laser dentistry and state-of-the-art 3D digital CEREC® scanners and software to turn a damaged smile into a healthy smile–often in one office visit.
+Our skilled dentists use advanced tools like laser dentistry and CEREC® scanners and software to restore your smile in one visit, helping prevent further damage and costly treatments.

 We Prioritize Your Comfort

-Dental emergencies are often incredibly painful.
-We offer sedation to relieve pain and keep you comfortable throughout your visit.
+Dental emergencies are often incredibly painful; however, we offer sedation to help relieve the pain and keep you comfortable throughout your visit.
+This ensures that you receive the necessary care while minimizing discomfort.

 What to Do When Dental Emergencies Occur